 This can be used instead of a procedure, but what is missing from the above?

-Well definitely the controls which ensure the process doesn’t fail.
-So for it to be effective you would need to consider what controls you want to apply to the inputs, the action or the outputs (or the process as a whole).
+The controls are missing which ensure the process does not fail.
+For it to be effective you would need to consider what controls you want to apply to the inputs, the action or the outputs (or the process as a whole).

 As a simple example we use chopping carrots as our process.
 You want to make sure you don’t chop bad carrots so you check the quality of the carrots (inputs) before you chop them.
 The chopping won’t be effective unless you have a sharp knife so you check this before you start chopping.
 Then we want the pieces we’ve chopped to be regular sized so we might check the outputs.
 As a process we may not want it being undertaken by people unless they have been trained.
 If we were to establish this as a documented process we might document: